To manage a course’s reading list, you must have one of the following roles:

 - Select a creative commons license for the entire reading list, if your country supports this license type (see copyright_region in Configuring Other Settings).
 Also see Configuring the Default Creative Commons Value for a Reading List.

-- Open this reading list in Leganto - click View in Leganto in the header.
+- Open this reading list in Leganto - select View in Leganto in the page header.

 - On the Citations tab, you can manage citations, as described in Managing Citations.